phwes/katacoda-scenarios/apache-docker/step2.md

 You will get a message about the server's domain name, but you can ignore it.
 ## Create index page
 I have supplied you with a couple of test php-pages that can be used for the apache server.
-Let us begin by moving the php testpage to our bind point:
+Let us begin by moving the php testpage to our volume, so the container can access it:
 `mv test.txt html/index.php`{{execute}}
 Click the + at the top of the terminal and `select port to view on Host1`.
 Then enter the port on our host machine that is connected to the apache container (8080).
 You should now see a php information page.